DefectDojo/django-DefectDojo/docs/content/en/usage/permissions.md

 <sup>1)</sup> Every staff user and administrator can add groups.
 Guest users are not allowed to add groups.

 The permissions to manage the roles of Products and Product types for a group is defined by the role of the user in the respective Product or Product Type.

+Groups can have a global role too.
+This global role gives all members of the group access to all Product Types and Products, including the underlying data, with permissions according to the respective role.